Property Enforcement Update

 Commercial Rent Arrears Recovery (CRAR)

-The Taking Control of Goods (Amendment) (Coronavirus) Regulations 2021 increased the minimum amount of net unpaid rent that must be outstanding before Commercial Rent Arrears Recovery (CRAR) may take place to an amount equivalent to at least 457 days’ rent up to the 23rd June 2021 and an amount equivalent to at least 554 days’ rent from the 23rd June 2021 onwards.
-Further, The Business Tenancies (Protection from Forfeiture Relevant Period) (Coronavirus) (England) Regulations 2021 sets the expiry for this criteria at the 30th June 2021.
-Essentially this means that now, instead of the tenant needing to owe an amount equivalent to at least 7 days rent, they must now owe an amount of rent equivalent to the amount specified in relation to the dates detailed before we can proceed.
-This temporary legislation is currently in place until the 30th June 2021*.
+The Taking Control of Goods (Amendment) (Coronavirus) Regulations 2020 increased the minimum amount of net unpaid rent that must be outstanding before Commercial Rent Arrears Recovery (CRAR) may take place to an amount equivalent to at least 366 days’ rent.
+Essentially this means that now, instead of the tenant needing to owe an amount equivalent to at least 7 days rent, they must now owe an amount of rent equivalent to at least 366 days rent.
+This temporary legislation is currently in place until the 31st March 2021*.
+Please contact us to discuss alternatives to CRAR.

 Commercial Forfeiture / Peaceable Re-Entry

-If it is forfeiture / re-entry as a remedy for non-payment of rent then there is currently a moratorium in place preventing such action, The Business Tenancies (Protection from Forfeiture Relevant Period) (Coronavirus) (England) Regulations 2021 sets the expiry for this criteria at the 30th June 2021*.
-However, these restrictions relate to forfeiture / re-entry as a remedy for non-payment of rent only, the right to forfeit for a breach of any covenant or condition in the lease (save in the case of non-payment of rent) remains an available option subject to Section 146 Notices being served when and where appropriate.
+If it is forfeiture / re-entry as a remedy for non-payment of rent, then there is currently a moratorium in place until the 31st March 2021 preventing such action*.
+However, these restrictions relate to forfeiture / re-entry as a remedy for non-payment of rent only, the right to forfeit for a breach of any covenant or condition in the lease (save in the case of non-payment of rent) remains an available option subject to Section 146 Notices being served.

-The Public Health (Coronavirus) (Protection from Eviction) (England) (No. 2) Regulations 2021 and also The Public Health (Coronavirus) (Protection from Eviction) (England) (No. 2) (Amendment) Regulations 2021 prevent the enforcement of any residential eviction in England until the 31st May 2021 (30th June for Wales under slightly different legislation)*.
-Limited exceptions apply and are as follows, where the matter is;
+The Public Health (Coronavirus) (Protection from Eviction) (England) (No. 2) Regulations 2021 prevent the enforcement of any residential eviction until the 31st March 2021*.
+Limited exceptions apply such as trespass and substantial rent arrears.
+Please contact us for further details.

 Business as usual regardless of whether the landlord is exercising their rights under Common Law or using a Warrant / Writ of Possession.